ryanquinnnelson/CMU-Buggy-Bales-Cart/README.md

 Hardware:
 - #8 x 2 in.
 Phillips Bugle-Head Coarse Thread Sharp Point Polymer Coated Exterior Screws
-- Everbilt 5/16 in.
-Zinc Flat Washer
+- Zinc Flat Washers to support the screws used to attach the caster mounting plates to the beams

 ### Failures:
 - Due to the width of the beams, the orientation of the casters could not accommodate fixed wheel casters.
 Using swivel casters for both front and rear wheel systems resulted in a cart that was more difficult to steer.
 - Beams were attached to the deck using a small number of screws.
 The first use of the cart resulted in the rear beam being torn off the deck.
+It's possible that using additional screws could have prevented this failure, but a bolt mounting system would be an improvement.

 ## Iteration 2